 Types of Lumber Used in Millwork

-There are two main types of lumber used in millwork; hardwood lumber and softwood lumber.
+There are two main types of lumber used in millwork: hardwood lumber and softwood lumber.
+With hardwood being the predominant material used for most Millwork projects.
 Both have different textures and aesthetic characteristics specific to the species.

-- Hardwood species – an angiosperm species or flowering plants that have broad leaves.
+- Hardwood species – an angiosperm species, i.e. flowering plants that have broad leaves.
 Only 900 species out of 200,000 are commonly used for producing wood veneers and other millwork products.

-- Softwood species – gymnosperm species or seed-bearing plants that have needle-like leaves.
+- Softwood species – a gymnosperm species, i.e. seed-bearing plants that have needle-like leaves.
 About 600 species are coniferous trees such as pine trees.

 Interested in how QCP can help provide quality on your next architectural millwork project?
 Find out more.